AleenaSultan1/Simulation-Game/README.md

 - *Movement*: The `arrow keys` or `W` `A` `S` `D` keys allow the player to move around the map.
 - *Attacking*: To attack enemies, move into them as if you were going in that certain direction.
 Press `E` to attack them.
 - *Picking up an object*: To pick up an item, move the player over it and press the `Space bar`.
+- *Answering quizzes*: Navigate through the answers using `arrow keys` and press the `Space bar` to select your answer.
 - *Pause/Resume game*: To pause the game, press `ESC`.